 Here’s the thing, if you are not cleaning the machine properly, there will be some buildup of old coffee around the spout and the pod chamber.
 For an average coffee drinker, you will have to detail those bits at least once a week.

-If the machine services a lot of people, ie in the office break lounge, that cleaning will have to happen every day.
+If the machine serves a lot of people, ie in the office break lounge, that cleaning will have to happen every day.

 Descaling solution removes the calcified buildup inside the pipework of the machine to ensure the machine doesn’t operate with technical issues.

-Nespresso recommend you descale your machine at least every 3 months or 300 coffees – whichever comes first – though this will vary based on the hardness of your local water supply.
+Nespresso recommends you descale your machine at least every 3 months or 300 coffees – whichever comes first – though this will vary based on the hardness of your local water supply.